SS Mohawk (1925): Operational history

 Upon delivery Mohawk sailed from Hampton Roads for New York on February 6, 1926.
-After taking on board a full complement of passengers, many of them being of prominence, she departed on her maiden voyage on February 9 for Charleston and Jacksonville.
-Many special entertainment events were planned on her maiden voyage including theatrical plays and special performance by the steamer's musical orchestra.
-The ship departed Jacksonville for her return trip on June 13, and arrived at New York on February 15, thus bringing her maiden voyage to successful conclusion.
+After taking on board a full complement of passengers, many of them being of prominence, she left on her maiden voyage on February 9 for Charleston and Jacksonville.
+Many special entertainment events were planned on her maiden voyage including theatrical plays and special performance by her own orchestra.
+The ship left Jacksonville for her return trip on June 13, and arrived at New York on February 15, thus bringing her maiden voyage to successful conclusion.

 Mohawk continued serving the same route for the major part of her career, connecting Charleston and Jacksonville with New York, with occasional stops at Brunswick.
-The steamer carried a variety of general cargo from the southern ports, mostly lumber, cotton, naval stores, vegetables and fruit.
+She carried various general cargo from the southern ports, mostly lumber, cotton, naval stores, vegetables and fruit.

 In early March 1927 Mohawk carried Aimee Semple McPherson from New York to Florida at the time of her "vindication tour" during which she visited numerous cities taking advantage of the publicity her kidnapping story created to preach the Gospel.